yeatscircle/myTransformers/docs/source/en/tasks/prompting.md

 outputs = pipeline(prompt, max_new_tokens=10)
 for output in outputs:
     print(f"Result: {output['generated_text']}")
+Result: Classify
+the
+text
+into
-Result: Classify the text into neutral, negative or positive.
+neutral, negative or positive.
-Text: This movie is definitely one of my favorite movies of its kind.
-The interaction between respectable and morally strong characters is an ode to chivalry and the honor code amongst thieves and policemen.
+Text: This
+movie is definitely
+one
+of
+my
+favorite
+movies
+of
+its
+kind.The
+interaction
+between
+respectable and morally
+strong
+characters is an
+ode
+to
+chivalry and the
+honor
+code
+amongst
+thieves and policemen.
 Sentiment:
 Positive
 ```